 Paul Krugman needs no introduction.
 Probably the most famous economist alive, he’s also a noted policy advisor, opinion columnist and blogger for The New York Times.
 His cutting-edge research revolutionized the way we think about international trade and industry localities.
-And his work initially won him the John Bates Clark Medal, awarded to a US economist under the age of 40.
-Winning the Nobel Prize became only a matter of time.
+His work initially won him the John Bates Clark Medal, awarded annually to a US economist under the age of 40.
+Winning the Nobel Prize was only a matter of time.

 Paul R. Krugman

 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2008